 They operate with higher sit-in ratios, offering a hybrid between counter-service typical at fast-food restaurants and a traditional table service restaurant.

-They also offer delicious milkshakes, and they even have a DJ on Sunday afternoons!
+They also offer delicious milkshakes and even have a DJ on Sunday afternoons!

 Upon signing up for the EasyOrder solution, they opted for table-side ordering, achieved by a unique QR code, ensuring that customers can check out the menu from the convenience of their phone.